Aditikhasnis/INTERIOR-DESIGN/README.md

-After selecting the package you will be directed to the  contact me page ,These details will be saved in the mongodb cluster
+After selecting the package you will be directed to the  Contact Me page ,These details will be saved in the Mongodb cluster

 ![image](https://github.com/Aditikhasnis/INTERIOR-DESIGN/assets/110238534/9a767263-1e70-459f-bccb-993fff08fb46)

 ## Mongodb

-- Login with your  username and password in Mongodb Atlas.
+- Login with your  username and password in MongoDB Atlas.
-- Click on new project
+- Click on a new project
 - Create a new cluster
 - run the cluster
 - change the env file accordingly with the name of the cluster your project is running on.